-Item Description Specifies whether Axiom query data is zeroed when the file is saved.
-The default Convert Axiom Query results to setting is Off.
-This setting is configured on a per sheet basis and applies to all zero on save Axiom queries on the sheet.
+Item Description Convert Axiom Query results to zero on save Specifies whether Axiom query data is zeroed when the file is saved.
+The default setting is Off .
+This setting is configured on a per sheet basis and applies to all Axiom queries on the sheet.
 This feature is intended for data security within reports.
 If an Axiom query is not set to refresh on open, then the data queried and saved by one user will still be visible when another user opens the file.
-This may result in users seeing data outside of their data filter, because the guery will not update until the user explicitly refreshes the file.
-If this option is set to On, then when the file is saved, all Axiom queries in the sheet are zeroed as follows (depending on the refresh behavior for the query): If the query is set to rebuild, then all rows in the query are deleted, and the data ranges are collapsed.
+This may result in users seeing data outside of their data filter, because the query will not update until the user explicitly refreshes the file.
+If this option is set to On , then when the file is saved, all Axiom queries in the sheet are zeroed as follows (depending on the refresh behavior for the query): If the query is set to rebuild, then all rows in the query are deleted, and the data ranges are collapsed.
 If the query is set to update and/or insert, and zero data is not enabled, then no action occurs.
-The rows in the data ranges are left as is. • If the query is set to update and/or insert, and zero data is enabled, then the existing rows are left in the data range, but the data values are zeroed.
+The rows in the data ranges are left as is.
+If the query is set to update and/or insert, and zero data is enabled, then the existing rows are left in the data range, but the data values are zeroed.
 For more information on which columns are zeroed, see the discussion on zero behavior in Specifying how data is refreshed in an Axiom query.
-NOTES: This feature requires the refresh setting Refresh during document processing to be enabled.
-If it is not enabled, then the refresh that triggers the zeroing will not occur.
-Refresh during document processing is enabled by default. • If this setting is enabled in conjunction with Axiom queries that are configured to Refresh after save data, then the queries will be zeroed before the file is saved.
-After the file has been saved, the gueries will be refreshed.
-For more information, see Controlling when an Axiom query is refreshed.
+NOTES: The refresh behavior Refresh during document processing must be enabled in order for the Axiom query to zero on save.
+This behavior is enabled by default.
+If this setting is enabled and some Axiom queries use the refresh behavior Refresh after save data, then the queries will be zeroed before the file is saved.
+After the file has been saved, the queries will be refreshed.
+If this setting is enabled and some Axiom queries have an assigned batch number, the batched queries do not zero on save.